Buy Bitcoin & Cryptocurrency in Canada

 Best Cryptocurrency Exchanges in Canada (2025)

-| Exchange | Best For | Key Features |
+Exchange Best For Key Features

-| Bitbuy | Ease of Use & Security | Strong Canadian reputation with long-standing security track record.
-Dual platform (Express for beginners, Pro for advanced users).
-Free CAD withdrawals via Interac e-Transfer. |
+Bitbuy Ease of Use & Security Long-established Canadian platform with a solid security track record.
+Offers both Express (beginner-friendly) and Pro (advanced) trading interfaces.
+Features free CAD withdrawals via Interac e-Transfer.

-| NDAX | Lowest Fees | Ideal for frequent traders with industry-low 0.20% flat trading fee.
-Simple interface.
-Note: $25 fee for fiat withdrawals. |
+NDAX Lowest Fees Excellent for active traders with a competitive 0.20% flat trading fee.
+Clean, straightforward interface.
+Note the $25 fiat withdrawal fee.

-| Kraken | Advanced Trading & Altcoins | Over 400 cryptocurrencies available.
-Lowest volume-based fees (starting near 0.16%).
+Kraken Advanced Trading & Altcoins Extensive selection of over 400 cryptocurrencies with volume-based fees (starting near 0.16%).
 Institutional-grade security.
-More complex interface suited for experienced investors. |
+More complex interface better suited for experienced traders.

 Learn more about exchanges in Canada →